ramaroberto/neat-python/docs/module_summaries.rst

     .. index:: ! species_stagnant()
     .. index:: stagnation
     .. index:: ! info()
-    .. index:: TODO
+    .. index:: ! fitness_min_divisor

     .. py:method:: reproduce(config, species, pop_size, generation)

       Required interface method.
 Creates the population to be used in the next generation from the given configuration instance, SpeciesSet instance, :ref:`desired size of the population <pop-size-label>`, and current generation number.
 This method is called after all genomes have been evaluated and their ``fitness`` member assigned.
 This method should use the stagnation instance given to the initializer to remove species deemed to have stagnated.
-      Note: Determines relative fitnesses by transforming into (ideally) a 0-1 scale; however, if the top and bottom fitnesses are not at least 1 apart, the range may be less than 0-1, as a check against dividing by a too-small number.
-TODO: Make minimum difference configurable (defaulting to 1 to preserve compatibility).
+      Determines relative fitnesses by transforming into (ideally) a 0-1 scale; however, if the top and bottom fitnesses are not at least some amount apart, the range may be less than 0-1, as a check against dividing by a too-small number.
+The minimum divisor is determined by the configuration variable
+      :ref:`fitness_min_divisor <fitness-min-divisor-label>`.

       :param config: A :py:class:`Config <config.Config>` instance.
       :type config: :datamodel:`instance <index-48>`